 Response:

-A more thorough description of participants’ computer science training has been included in lines 302-309.
+A more thorough description of participants’ computer science training has been included in lines 303-310.
 Additionally, Table 1 has been revised to separate the programming languages participants encountered in their coursework and the languages they employed in their research.
-Stephanie is highlighted as a participant with far more computing experience than others, due to her work in a laboratory prior to beginning graduate school.
+Lines 307-310 identify Stephanie as a participant with far more computing experience than others, due to her work in a laboratory prior to beginning graduate school.

 Review: